 Population growth in the Shire of Ashburton has been examined and interrogated through a range of strategic documents.
 The WA Tomorrow series of population forecasts are based on historical trends and extrapolates these through assumptions and methodology to produce forecast trends.
 The forecast trends in WA Tomorrow Population Report No. 10 represents the official State Government forecasts for the years 2014-2026, and are relevant to the Local Planning Strategy's 15-year strategic outlook.
+The Strategy has been amended to reflect the forecast trends in WA Tomorrow Population Report No. 11 which, although published in March 2019 and therefore pre-dating the 2021 Census, represent the most recent official State Government forecast to 2031.

-Pilbara Regional population
+Pileam Regional population

 For the period of 2005-2013, population growth rates for the Pilbara were between 3.2-5.4%.
-The situation has changed due to the recent downturn experienced within the mining sector.
-Pilbara population grew from 49,413 people in 2006 to 65,062 in 2013 before declining towards 61,435 in 2016.
+The situation has changed due to the recent downtum experienced within the mining sector.
+Pilbara population grew from 49,413 people in 2006 to 65,052 in 2013 before declining towards 61,435 in 2016.
 Historical trends demonstrate how fluctuations in market conditions can place pressure on towns to accommodate population growth and demand.